charmbracelet/lipgloss/README.md

 ### More

-Lip Gloss also supports blending colors, choosing light or dark variants of colors at runtime, and more.
+Lip Gloss also supports color blending, automatically choosing light or dark variants of colors at runtime, and a lot more.
 For details, see [Advanced Color Usage](#advanced-color-usage) and [the docs][docs].

 ## Inline Formatting